kajuberdut/incase/README.md

 Incase is a library to help manage word case.
 It includes a class for abstracting away from case for easy comparison of words or conversion to any case.
 Incase also includes a flexible decorator for managing the case of keywords, inputs, and outputs from functions.

+Currently, incase supports the following cases: caseless, camel, dromedary, medial, snake, pascal, initial_capitals, kebab, dash, upper_snake, uppercase, upper, lowercase, lower, title, alternating, sarcasm, original, word

+If you are aware of another case, please open an issue so we can add it!

 <!-- GETTING STARTED -->